Epanemu/counterfactual_explanations/README.md

 these assumptions -- this manipulation has already been done for the adult dataset.

-## Further own contribution
+## Further contribution
-The encoder was improved from the work of Chriss Russel.
+The input encoder was improved from the work of Chriss Russel.
 The handling of categorical variables is corrected, so now the model works well for categorical, numerical and mixed input features.

 ## Objective functions
-This repository also contains an attempt to create a utility function regarding the set of counterfactuals.
-This is a work in progress.
+This repository also contains a couple of attempts to create a utility function regarding the set of counterfactuals.

+See `example_objective.py` for furhter details about the functions.